 Shamijima serves as one of the venues of the Setouchi Triennale art festival.
 A few of the modern art installations from the festivals remain permanently installed around the parks and beaches of the former island for the enjoyment of visitors.

 A short walk from the Higashiyama Kaii Art Museum is the Seto Ohashi Memorial Park, a public park built to commemorate the completion of the Seto Ohashi Bridge.
 It features a large promenade with fountains, lawns and a sports field.
 The park is also home to the Seto Ohashi Memorial Hall, an observation point and museum which displays photos and dioramas about the history and construction of the bridge.
 In addition, several large pieces of equipment used to make the bridge are stationed around the park.

 Standing along the west end of the memorial park is the 132 meter high Seto Ohashi Tower.
-The tower features an observation chamber which lifts visitors 108 meters into the air and rotates for 360 degree views of the Seto Ohashi Bridge, Seto Inland Sea, Shamijima and the park below.
+The tower features an observation chamber which lifts visitors 108 meters into the air and rotates for 360 degree views of the Seto Ohashi Bridge, Seto Inland Sea and Shamijima below.

-JR Sakaide Station, the nearest train station to Shamijima, can be reached by direct JR trains from Marugame (10 minutes, 220 yen, frequent departures), Takamatsu (15-25 minutes, 450 yen, frequent departures) and Okayama (40 minutes, 1110 yen, 1-2 trains per hour).
-From the station, Sakaide City Buses operate to Shamijima (20 minutes, 370 yen one way, every 3 hours).
+JR Sakaide Station, the nearest train station to Shamijima, can be reached by direct JR trains from Marugame (10 minutes, 220 yen, frequent departures), Takamatsu (15-25 minutes, 460 yen, frequent departures) and Okayama (40 minutes, 1140 yen, 1-2 trains per hour).
+Sakaide City buses connect the station to Shamijima (20 minutes, 370 yen one way, every 3 hours).
 The number of buses is increased considerably during the 2022 Setouchi Art Triennale.